-Admissibility is based on a recalculated grade point average, test scores (ACT or SAT), trend of grades and types of courses taken.
-GPAs are recalculated using only academic courses from 10th grade and beyond (English, Math, Social Studies, Science, Foreign Language courses typically).
+Admissibility is based on a trend of grades (and mix of academic courses will be considered), test scores (ACT or SAT), trend of grades and types of courses taken.

 Often, homeschooled students have taken college courses which are used to earn a high school diploma.
-UM-Dearborn will then include those college courses in the recalculation of the GPA.
 Additionally, any transferable credits will be included on the studentís Transfer Equivalency Worksheet (TEW) and will indicate how these courses transfer to UM-Dearborn.

 Homeschooled students, like other students, are required to submit proof of graduation (diploma or passing GED scores) prior to enrollment at UM-Dearborn.

 Homeschooled students are encouraged to complete a similar sequence of courses as the State of Michiganís Merit Curriculum.
 This ensures that homeschooled students are appropriately prepared for the coursework and faculty expectations at UM-Dearborn.

 Homeschooled students are welcomed to enroll in college courses at UM-Dearborn and are eligible to do so through our IGNITE Program (Inspiring Gifted and Nurturing Individuals Through Enrichment).
 High School students in their Junior and Senior year usually enroll in IGNITE.
 An IGNITE Scholarship pays half of the tuition and fees up to a maximum of eight credit hours per term for the fall and winter semesters only.
 Visit the Dual Enrollment page for more information.